xvrh/lottie-flutter/README.md

 - Text in animations has very basic support (unoptimized and buggy)
 - Dash path effects
 - Transforms on gradients (stroke and fills)
-- Loading an animation and its images from a ZIP file
 - Expose `Value callback` to modify dynamically some properties of the animation

 ## Flutter Web